semanticdata/evergreen/META.md

 # Meta

-Meta information for the website.
+Metadata for the Evergreen website.

 ## config.json